Stochastic Geometry Modeling of Cellular V2X Communication Over Shared Channels: Numerical Results

 \subsection{Impact of the road intensity}

-In this subsection, we examine the effect of road intensity, $\Lambda_R$ at packet success probability of V2X network and V2V communication.
-In Fig. \ref{RoadVarOverall}, we set $\mu_v$ = 0.005 nodes/Km, $\lambda_b$ = 0.00002 BS/Km$^2$, $B = 1$ and $z=0$ dB.
+In this subsection, we examine the effect of road intensity, $\Lambda_R$ at success probability of C-V2X network having mode selection between direct and network modes and V2V communication without mode selection.
+In Fig. \ref{RoadVarOverall}, we set {$\mu_v$ = 5 nodes/km, $\lambda_b$ = 20 BSs/km$^2$, $B = 1$ and $z=0$ dB.}

-Fig. \ref{RoadVarOverall} plots the success probability at the typical receiver versus the intensity of roads.
-The following insights can be observed: 1) The success probability of V2X communication in low and medium intensities are much better than V2V communication.
-2) In densely populated area with roads, the gain of V2X communication over V2V communication reduces.
-However, the success probability of the cellular V2X networks is still better than that of the V2V communication.
-From detailed analysis of results, we see that with the increase of road intensity, the V2V serving distance decreases by bring nodes closer due to which success probability increases and vehicles start using the V2V link instead of the V2B link.
+Fig. \ref{RoadVarOverall} plots the success probability at the arbitrary receiver versus the intensity of roads.
+The following insights can be observed: 1) {The success probability of C-V2X communication with mode selection is equal to V2V communication only.} 2) From detailed analysis of results, we see that with the increase of road intensity, the V2V serving distance decreases by bring nodes closer due to which success probability increases and vehicles start using direct mode instead of the network mode.